 I can feel his mighty power and his grace.”

-As the song rang in my spirit, I remembered a time when the Holy Set Apart Spirit seemed to be stronger in the assemblies.
-Is it just me or is the bride sleepy?
+As the song rang in my spirit, I remembered a time when the Holy Spirit seemed to be stronger in the assemblies.
+Is it just me or is the Bride sleepy?
 There were five (5) foolish virgins and (5) wise and all ten, had something in common, they all fell asleep while waiting.

 The maiden in the book of Songs of Solomon doesn’t fall asleep, no, she does the opposite.

-We can blow a lot of hot air like a trumpet and brag on The Holy Spirit, the Ruach HaKodesh and still grieve our Father.
+We can blow a lot of hot air like a trumpet and brag on The Holy Spirit ( Ruach HaKodesh) and still grieve our Father.
 We can shout and make a great roar–a shout so loud the earth shakes, but if it doesn’t shake us out of our drowsiness, we will end up just like Eli and his sons, “dead.”
-Narcissist make things all about them.
+Narcissist tend to make things all about them.